• Skip to secondary menu

 Kitchen Renovation - Cabients ready for paint

 Before painting, everything must be covered!
 You would be shocked at how far that overspray can manage to go!
-I like the brown paper for around the cabinets on the floor and the countertops.
+I like the brown paper around the cabinets on the floor and the countertops.
 I used the plastic-backed paper-like drop cloths around the vent hood and inside cabinets.
 I used the same drop cloths later for the cabinet drawers and doors to be painted on!

 It took me a couple of hours to get all the paper taped and spread, but you will be so happy you did it as opposed to scrubbing paint off the floor or ruining your new countertops!